tale-toul/Harbor/ansible/Readme.md

 localhost   ansible_connection=local
 ```

-The play consists basically on creating the inventory file by filling the variables in a
+The play basically creates the inventory file by filling the variables in a template, but
-template, but first we have to define these variables, for that we use a task that saves
+first we have to define these variables, for that we use a task that saves the output
-the output variables from terraform VPC into a file:
+variables from terraform/VPC into a file:

 ```
 - name: Create variables file from terraform output